 - Le Lagoto Resort & Spa – at Fagamalo on Savai’i Island is perfect for weddings and honeymooners.

 Almost every resort offers snorkeling gear, some of them for free, some of them for a small charge.
 If you are keen snorkeler, pack up your gear and be prepared for spectacular coral reefs, beautiful colorful fishes and even spotting of turtles.

 Kayaking is one of the must do’s when visiting Samoa.
-Even if you have never tried it before, Samoa’s calm waters in some areas are ideal for give it a go.
+Even if you have never tried it before, Samoa’s calm waters in some areas are ideal to give it a go.
 Some resorts offer free kayak which you can borrow for several hours.
-When we stayed at Lusía’s Lagoon Chalets we could hire a kayak for almost entire day (it was off the main season), and paddled across all nearby calm bays.
-It was the first time we have ever been on kayak.
+When we stayed at Lusía’s Lagoon Chalets we could hire a kayak for an almost entire day (it was off the main season), and paddled across all nearby calm bays.
+It was the first time we have ever been on the kayak.